JstoneDesigns/animal-rescue-locator/docs/user-stories.md

  User Stories

  User Story 1
- As a potential animal rescuer, I need a service I can consult to discern where I can locate available animals.
+ As a potential animal rescuer, I need a service I can consult to discern where I can locate available animals for adoption.

  User Story 2